fortanix/terraform-provider-dsm/docs/resources/aws_sobject.md

    * `interval_days`: Rotate the key for every given number of days.
    * `interval_months`: Rotate the key for every given number of months.
    * `effective_at`: Start of the rotation policy time.
-   * `deactivate_rotated_key`: This is not supported.
-Please provide `false` to avoid the changes detected during terraform plan.
    * **Note:** Either interval_days or interval_months should be given, but not both.
    * **Note:** Please refer Guides/dsm_aws_sobject for an example.
 - `schedule_deletion` (Number) Schedule key deletion in AWS KMS.
 Key is not usable for Sign/Verify, Wrap/Unwrap or Encrypt/Decrypt operations once it is deleted.
 Minimum value is 7 days.